hashicorp/terraform-provider-google/docs/r/container_cluster.html.markdown

 * `master_auth.cluster_ca_certificate` - Base64 encoded public certificate
     that is the root of trust for the cluster

+* `master_version` - The current version of the master in the cluster.
+This may be different than the `min_master_version` set in the config if the master has been updated by GKE.

 <a id="timeouts"></a>
 ## Timeouts